 - The Department of Health advice regarding a toxic algal bloom warning has been extended and includes the following areas:

 - the Swan River between Pelican Point, Nedlands to South Perth Yacht Club and upstream to Middle Swan (Reid Highway) Bridge and;

 - the Canning River from South Perth Yacht Club to Kent Street Weir.

 - Map of affected area

-- The warning is in place due to levels of concern of the microalgae, Alexandrium and the potential for algal toxins.
+- The warning is in place due to levels of concern of the microalgae, Alexandrium and the confirmed presence of Paralytic Shellfish Toxins.

 - Members of the public are advised not to consume wild shellfish, crabs or fish from the impacted zone of the Swan Canning Riverpark.
 Toxins have been detected in crabs and mussels.

 - Contact the Department of Health on 9222-2000 for further information.

 - Water discolouration (red / orange / yellow) may be seen in areas where algal activity is high and blooms are present.

 - As a general rule, the public should avoid swimming in water that is discoloured, murky or smelly.